bubblyc/todoist/note.md

 * <section>+</section>

 TODO:
+* read about hooks in react documentation

+Lookup:
+* useState
+* Hooks
-* 18:00-19:50 installing icons
+*

-Left off: 31.42 added firebase in dependencies, now downloading it
+Left off: 1.51.58 projects
+Might wanna go back a lot to understand Sidebar and everything in context